camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

   they become available to execute.

-To address the previously described issues, the job acquisition query can be controlled by the process engine configuration.
+To address the previously described issues, the job acquisition query can be controlled by the process engine configuration properties.
 Currently, three options are supported:

 - `jobExecutorAcquireByPriority`.
 If set to `true`, the job executor